pasiol/koski_reader_standalone/README.rst

 The REST client reads student's data from the Koski database.

 Simple script which reads studend's koski data from the studyright endpoint.
 The script needs input file which contain studyrights on csv-file.
 You can easily generate input file with the primusquery utility.
-Script saves json rensonse to output folder and naming output file {studyright}.json.
+Script saves json response to output folder and naming output file {studyright}.json.
 Before saving script removes student's personal identifier.

 Downgraded version of koski_reader which uses mongodb for processing Koski JSON data.